By Mike Miller Updated August 15, 2022

-Boca Grande Florida is a place that most Floridians have never visited.
+Boca Grande is a village in Southwest Florida that most Floridians have never visited.

-It is at the end of the road, just like Key West, but far less known.
+The small town is at the end of the road, just like Key West and Cedar Key, but far less known.

 It has some of the same quirkiness and bohemian nature that is typical of Key West and other Florida end of the road towns.